nanosoftonline/express-ts-joi-swagger/readme.md

 #### Env Variables

+Environment variables are variables that are set in the operating system's environment, which can be accessed and used by programs or scripts running on the system.
+They contain information such as system paths, login information, or custom configuration data, and can be used to configure or modify program behavior at runtime.
+They are often used to store sensitive information like API keys or database credentials, as well as for platform-specific configuration.

 To use dotenv in a TypeScript Node.js project, you can follow these steps:

 Install dotenv and @types/dotenv as dev dependencies using the following command: